Marketers Won’t Become Obsolete Due to Bots…Just More Strategic. Originally seen on AdWeek.

 Facebook’s newest automation tools are now enabling UA managers more time to focus on the one key element that can’t be automated by machines today: high-performing ad creative.
 Constant creative testing—copy, video, images—all becomes imperative to achieve and sustain a positive financial return from the advertising.
 Audiences quickly become bored with seeing the same creatives, and just as you’ve found a high-performing creative, you still need to plan to quickly replace it.
 UA managers will continue shifting their time away from campaign execution and more toward strategy and creative development.

 Artificial intelligence plays a key role in the future of user acquisition

 Looking ahead, artificial intelligence plays a key role in the future of user acquisition.
 Thus, enabling endless experimentation of ad creative.
 But, we can also anticipate that AI will greatly scale creative production beyond human capacity.
 AI will eventually learn to create videos and develop copy in a greater capacity than people.
-However, we are still years away from that reality.
+However, we are still years away from that reality or becoming obsolete.
 Moreover, the majority of this work still falls on creative teams and UA managers.

 Outside of new creative, AI can run many key components of UA more effectively and more efficiently than people.
 So, where does this leave UA managers?
 Obsolete?
 No!
 Instead of spending time and overhead on quantitative tasks such as managing bids, budgets and manually optimizing creatives, they’ll be able to spend quantitative time focused on strategy, storytelling, and creative concepts.
 For agencies, they’ll also be able to focus more on bigger impact, like campaign strategy and creative development, rather than task management.
 It’s never been a better time to start experimenting with AI and automated tasks to up-level your UA program strategy and creative delivery.